gustavovazquez/webpersonal/content/research_chem/_index.md

-# Research Area - Bio and Cheminformatics
+# Research Area - Bio- and Cheminformatics
 *Feel free to contact us for more information*

 Biological and chemical systems are inherently complex, high-dimensional, and structured.
 They involve multiple interacting components — genes, proteins, molecules — that operate across scales, from molecular to systemic.
 Understanding these systems and predicting their behavior requires computational models that can effectively represent, integrate, and reason over heterogeneous data.